-On September 29, 2009, in connection with the Company's acquisition of Iridium Holdings LLC, holders of approximately 14.4 million \$7.00 Warrants exchanged their existing warrants for new warrants to purchase the Company's common stock at an exercise price of \$11.50 per share (the "\$11.50 Warrants").
-Each \$11.50 Warrant entitled the holder to purchase from the Company one share of common stock at a price of \$11.50 per share.
-As of December 31, 2014, 277,021 of the \$11.50 Warrants were outstanding.
-On February 14, 2015, the remaining 277,021 outstanding and unexercised \$11.50 Warrants expired in accordance with their terms.
+On September 29, 2009, in connection with the Company's acquisition of Iridium Holdings LLC, the Company issued warrants, each of which entitled the holder to purchase from the Company one share of common stock at a price of \$11.50 per share.
+On February 14, 2015, all of the outstanding and unexercised warrants expired in accordance with their terms.